mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

           versions of MaxScale.

-The binlogrouter is a router that acts as a replication proxy for MariaDB master-slave replication.
-The router connects to a master, retrieves the binary logs and stores them locally.
-Slave servers can connect to MaxScale like they would connect to a normal master server.
-If the master server goes down, replication between MaxScale and the slaves can still continue up to the latest point to which the binlogrouter replicated to.
-The master can be changed without disconnecting the slaves and without them noticing that the master server has changed.
+The binlogrouter is a router that acts as a replication proxy for MariaDB primary-replica replication.
+The router connects to a primary, retrieves the binary logs and stores them locally.
+Replica servers can connect to MaxScale like they would connect to a normal primary server.
+If the primary server goes down, replication between MaxScale and the replicas can still continue up to the latest point to which the binlogrouter replicated to.
+The primary can be changed without disconnecting the replicas and without them noticing that the primary server has changed.
 This allows for a more highly available replication setup.

-In addition to the high availability benefits, the binlogrouter creates only one connection to the master whereas with normal replication each individual slave will create a separate connection.
-This reduces the amount of work the master database has to do which can be significant if there are a large number of replicating slaves.
+In addition to the high availability benefits, the binlogrouter creates only one connection to the primary whereas with normal replication each individual replica will create a separate connection.
+This reduces the amount of work the primary database has to do which can be significant if there are a large number of replicating replicas.

 [TOC]